 - Shake vigorously for 20 seconds so that the egg white emulsifies.

 - Add 5 medium ice cubes and vigorously shake for 3 minutes.

 - Top with club soda or sparkling water and serve with a metal straw.

 - No garnish is necessary but feel free to top with lime zest, a lime wedge or an orange wheel.

-- You'll know you got it right if a straw stands on its own in the finished cocktail.
+- You’ll know you got it right if the metal straw stands on its own in the finished cocktail.